Kuanchiliao1/what_to_say/README.md

 - Run with `bundle exec ruby what_to_say.rb`
 - Login using the "admin" as the user and "password" as the password

-# Conceptual schema:
+## Conceptual schema:
 - An Entry consists of an id, phrase, response, created on time
 - Entry, Phrase, and Response have a 1:1 relationship
+- The Entries table has the primary key linked to the foreign key of the Notes table and the `ON DELETE` clause is set to `CASCADE`
 - A Note has to have one Entry and is a many:1 relationship
 - A Note consists of an id, note, and created on time
-- The Entry table has the primary key